-Process for Grade Appeals:
+Student Grade Appeals & Process for Grade Appeals

 The student who believes there is an inaccuracy in his/her official academic record (transcript) must notify the Administration Office immediately.
-The appeal process for course grades or other course matters must be initiated no later than the end of the term (last class day) following the term in which the course was completed.
+The appeal process for course grades or other course matters must be initiated no later than 30 days after the end of the term (last class day) in which the course was completed.